PLACE DES RHUMS AU SEIN DES EAUX-DE-VIE

 19, avenue Michelet, 93404 Saint-Ouen

 [This is an extremely interesting paper and splits its time between the esters and rum oil.
-The data tables on estes is quite fascinating.
+The data tables on esters is quite fascinating.
 We also see the profiling a few different Grand Arôme rums and a very intriguing operation in Madagascar.
 My latest theory is that rum oil (now simply a marketing term) is primarily the rose ketones.
 This paper however, supports the idea that rum oil likely also encompasses TDN and TTN (TDN is the infamous petrol of Reisling wines).
 Additional components of rum oil may be: methyl-2 butanol-1 and the methyl-3 butanol which I don’t know enough about at the moment.
 All of these compounds have very low thresholds of perception.

 The paper curiously describes Jamaican rum as lacking Damascenone relative to Martinique’s Galion.
 Keep in mind, this is an early paper.
 They may have been missing something else important that Jamaican rums have.]